brainstormforce/sureforms-public/readme.txt

 == Changelog ==
 = x.x.x =
+* Fix: Resolved an issue where the MAC screen reader stopped reading form fields, pausing at the Dropdown field.
 * Improvement: Improved screen reader announcement for the validation messages.
 * Improvement: Improved screen reader accessibility to announce the block labels and help text.
 * Improvement: Added search option for phone number country code list.